e-c-k-e-r/vall-e/docs/models.md

 Because the model already leverages the magic of attention to derive phoneme-alignment, such annotations are still not required (but they probably help with a naive sampler).

-In theory, demasking for the NAR's RVQ level 0 can also be applied to the remaining RVQ levels to further improve the output from the remaining levels.
+In theory, demasking for the NAR's codebook level 0 can also be applied to the remaining codebook levels to further improve the output from the remaining levels.
 * this isn't necessary as the model already has a strong enough relationship between the prompt, the prior levels, and the targeted level.
 * this is technically already offered with `cfg.model.experimental.token_dropout_rate` which mirrors masking, but experimentation has not been done to a large degree.
 * there is a bit of a problem with properly implementing this, as the tokens aren't predicting themselves.